Metalsmithing & Patina: Make Lexi’s Silver and Green Copper Gingko Leaf Pendant

 To make the bail: Using round-nose pliers (and being careful not to mar the metal), twist and form the long stem of the gingko leaf.
 Fold it forward over the front of the piece to form a bail.
 If it’s too long, just cut it shorter, because you are the artist!
 Do it the way it looks best to you.

 Sealant for Patina?

 And no, I don’t put any clear lacquer or spray finish over the patina color.
 It causes the light to reflect differently, which doesn’t always result in the color I want.

 I hope you have enjoyed our first installment of Lexi’s Lessons on patina.
-To learn more about creating and using colorful patinas, be sure to check out 300+ patina recipes in the Patina book by Matthew Runfola.
+To learn more about creating and using colorful patinas, be sure to check out 300+ patina recipes in the five-star-rated book Patina by Matthew Runfola.
 It’s the definite go-to book for patinas!

 See you soon!
 Good luck and may you have the most colorful week.